 Private property is often criticised for failing to promote equality: with private property rights, some people inevitably end up with more than others.
 Is this unjust, on grounds that economic “equality” is an essential component of justice?
 We know that justice is a good thing (nobody would argue that injustice is an admirable goal to aspire to) but does it follow logically that the full force of the law should be harnessed to equalize everything?
 Equal amounts of stuff, equal pay for all working people especially if they're women, equal benefits for all unworking people and equal opportunities for all to have an equally good life.
 Everything should be equally distributed.
 Because otherwise it’s not fair.

-To give an example, it is “unjust” for some people to have more money than others (because of the inequality and the unfairness, obviously, do try to keep up); but is there an overriding benefit to be gained by allowing some people to become wealthy, and to keep the wealth they have acquired despite the fact that it doesn't look very fair?
+To give an example, you could argue that it is “unjust” for some people to have more money than others (because of the inequality and the unfairness, obviously); but the question still remains: is there an overriding benefit to be gained by allowing some people to become wealthy, and to keep the wealth they have acquired despite the fact that it doesn't look very fair?
 Or do we just decide that any form of unfairness is unacceptable, regardless of any benefits flowing from the thing that is 'unfair'?

-One of the institutions that allows people to become rich and stay rich is the right to private property.
+One of the institutions that allows people to become rich and get richer is the right to private property.
 When a society protects the right to private property, unfortunately some do become very rich.
-There is no way to have private property rights and have nobody becoming richer than others, because taking all their wealth from them the minute they earn it would violate private property rights.
+It truly sucks.
+There is simply no way to have private property rights and have nobody becoming richer than others, because taking all their wealth from them the minute they earn it would violate private property rights.
 Really, the only way to ensure that nobody becomes richer than others would be to abolish the institutions of private property.

 Many people are preoccupied with finding ways to pour cold water on the whole entreprise.
 The priority in law reform at the moment is to create a whole bunch of complex rules designed to constrain the wealth of corporate controllers (for justice and fairness).
-You can start your own company, find your own investors, roll out your own business, work hard, make your own profits, but if you pay your directors Too Much money then we won’t be happy (because it’s unfair, obviously, if they earn more than other people, and it is incontrovertible evidence of greed.
+You can start your own company, find your own investors, roll out your own business, work hard, make your own profits, but if you pay your directors Too Much money then that will upset a lot of people because it’s unfair, obviously, if they earn more than other people, and it is incontrovertible evidence of greed.
 And selfishness.

-There is another way to look at the wealth created by private property, which may help to mitigate the upset feelings that arise from wealth inequalities:
+Here is another way to look at the wealth created by private property, which may help to mitigate the upset feelings that arise from wealth inequalities:

-The truth is that this is precisely why nobody wants to abolish private property rights; it is self-evident that the "injustice" of unequal wealth offers a greater benefit to society, namely that everybody (rich and poor) has more wealth than they would have in conditions where private property rights are not respected.
+This is precisely why nobody wants to abolish private property rights.
+It is self-evident that the "injustice" of unequal wealth offers a greater benefit to society, namely that everybody (rich and poor) has more wealth than they would have in conditions where private property rights are not respected.